About Staircase Falls

 I’d say the longevity of the falls on an average snowpack year is probably 2 or 3 weeks tops, but if the snowpack is big, then it might last longer than that.

-Staircase Falls resides in Yosemite National Park.
-For information or inquiries about the park as well as current conditions, visit the National Park Service website.
+Staircase Falls resides in Yosemite National Park near Yosemite Village in Mariposa County, California.
+It is administered by the National Park Service.
+For information or inquiries about the park as well as current conditions, visit their website.

 There’s a boardwalk traversing the meadow, and it’s from that boardwalk that you can look back towards Curry Village and see the full extent of this waterfall.

 Curry Village sat on the eastern end of Yosemite Valley.